Language Requirement: None

 Dyana Mason is an Assistant Professor of Planning, Public Policy and Management at the University of Oregon, where she teaches primarily in the Master of Nonprofit Management and Master of Public Administration programs.
 Her research interests include nonprofit management and governance, the organization and formation of interest/advocacy organizations, the political economy of the nonprofit sector, charitable giving and experimental research on collective action and fundraising activities.
 She has travelled extensively around the world, and Asia.
 During the 2014-2015 academic year, she was also selected as Teacher of the Year by the students of the School of Planning, Public Policy and Management.

-Professor Mason previously led the Nongovernmental Organizations of Southeast Asia program in summer 2016, and led a program on Nonprofits and Social Change in Rosario, Argentina in summer 2018.
+Professor Mason previously led the Catalysts for Impact: Nonprofits in Southeast Asia program in 2016 and 2023, and led a program on Nonprofits and Social Change in Rosario, Argentina in summer 2018.

 Housing Description